Extrosoph/Geological-Report-Similarity-Analysis/README.md

 # Geological-Report-Similarity-Analysis
 Develop a geology-focused system capable of interpreting table structures, extracting values, calculating similarity, and visualizing information through graphs, enabling data-driven analysis and decision-making.

+## Enviroment Setup:
+1. Create a new enviroment (use whichever method you like; conda, anaconda, venv...)
+2. In command Prompt cd into the Geological-Report-Similarity-Analysis directory
+3. Run pip install -r requirements.txt
+4. This will take time to install all nessecary libraries.

 ## WAMEX Web Scraping Script
 **Purpose:** Web_Scraping_Python.ipynb contains a script which is made to scrape Afile data from the WAMEX database.